JUMP-HOWL/Academic-Pages/_pages/about.md

 ## Research Interests

-My research focuses on **robotic tactile sensing and manipulation**, specifically:
+I specialize in embedded development and am dedicated to designing reliable robotic systems.
+My goal is to enable robots to achieve sensing capabilities that surpass human perception.
+My research focuses on robotic tactile sensing and manipulation, specifically:

 - **Tactile Sensor Development**: Designing and developing advanced tactile sensors for robots
 - **Tactile-guided Manipulation**: Enabling robots to perform precise manipulation tasks using tactile feedback